bids-standard/bids-specification/src/appendices/meg-file-formats.md

 followed by binary data.
-The associated binary header file contains part of the information from the ASCII header, specifically the one needed to process data, plus other information on offline preprocessing performed after data acquisition (for example, sensor position relative to subject’s head, head markers, stimulus information).
+The associated binary header file contains part of the information from the ASCII header, specifically the one needed to process data, plus other information on offline preprocessing performed after data acquisition (for example, sensor position relative to subject's head, head markers, stimulus information).

 Example: